 RESIDENCE

-After a four-year hiatus for a major restoration and renovation the main rooms on the first floor will open again for public touring in 2024!
+After a four-year hiatus for a major restoration and renovation the main rooms on the first floor are open again for public touring!

 Be sure to add a “Residence Tour” when booking your general admission ticket.